Pavagadh Hill: Geography

 The hill is a southern Aravalli Range outlier, rising 800 m above the surrounding plains.
 The Dhadhar River and Vishwamitri River originate on the hill.
 The Surya stream, which also rises on the hill, joins the Vishvamitri.
 There are five successive plateaus, Kalikamata Plateau, Mauliya Plateau, Bhadrakali Plateau, Machi Plateau and Atak Plateau.
 Plateau reservoirs (talaos) form a chain up the hill.
 Other features include dense forest, reddish-orange rhyolite boulders, and a natural cave just below the summit.
 Strong monsoon breezes blow winds upwards onto steep hill slopes.

 The arrangement of the rock formations of Pavagadh Hill is stated as being "rhyolite, green bedded tuffs, porphyritic basalt, olivine dolerite and nonporphyritic alkaline basalt."
 There are steep rock exposures whose geological formation is attributed to ancient volcanic eruptions and lava flows.
 Pavagadh Hill has a geological setting of reddish-yellow coloured stone, and is considered to be one of the oldest rock formations in India.

 The geological formation of Pavagadh Hill is thus very complex.
 It is interpreted as part of the Deccan Traps, which arose from the "tumultuous outpour of lava beyond 106 cubic km in volume.
 Eruption is deduced to have occurred 69-65 Ma age.
 These basaltic rocks said to be one of the largest continental flood basaltic provinces in the world."
 Studies carried by geologists have indicated eleven basic flows superposed by felsic volcanics.
-New varieties of rocks such as "rhyodycite, alkal-olivine basalt, mugearite and ankaramite" are reported.
+New varieties of rocks such as "rhyodacite, alkal-olivine basalt, mugearite and ankaramite" are reported.
 It is also recorded that except for rhyolite, all the rocks have an "alkaline-oloivine lineage."
 Geologists have also observed that "seventeen horizontal flows have occurred in Pavagadh" and postulated that the "whole series resulted by fractionalism in two episodes."

 The highest point of the hill presents an undulating forested topography in the direction of Jambughoda.
 The path ascending the hill passes through many old gates and cuts through natural ledges of rock like a staircase, with precipitous sides.
 Midway up this path is a flat ground which is strewn with boulders.
 The mountain above the flat ground is a very steep hill scarp.